rikardgn/learnCpp/README.md

 -----------------------------------------
 - bubbleSortEx.cpp
 - 	A program that lets the user enter 4 to 25 integers, The numbers are then sorted using the algorrithm called bobbleSort.
+- insetionSortEx.cpp
+- 	A program that lets the user enter 8 to 24 integers.
+The numbers are then sorted